hov3rcraft/homebridge-eufy-robovac/README.md

 ### About this Fork

+A full rewrite of [apexad/homebridge-eufy-robovac](https://github.com/apexad/homebridge-eufy-robovac) to
+* improve performance
+* solve "This plugin slows down Homebridge" warnings ([#34](https://github.com/apexad/homebridge-eufy-robovac/issues/34))
-A full rewrite of [apexad/homebridge-eufy-robovac](https://github.com/apexad/homebridge-eufy-robovac) to improve performance ([#34](https://github.com/apexad/homebridge-eufy-robovac/issues/34)) and repair broken features, like the "Find Robot" switch.
+* repair broken features, like the "Find Robot" switch
+* convert to a "homebridge dynamic platform" plugin

 ### Features